juhamyllari/make-your-mark/Documentation/manual.md

 ### Viewing and searching bookmarks

 By typing "browse" in the main menu you can browse the added bookmarks if there are any.
-In the browse menu you can scroll through the bookmarks, show more information of them, remove them, edit them and search for them.
+In the browse menu you can scroll through the bookmarks, show more information of them, mark them as read, remove them, edit them and search for them.

 After choosing to search for bookmarks you are prompted to give tags.
 Bookmarks that match a tag will be shown afterwards if there are any.